Puget Sound Energy Modular Data Centers across Washington

 - 99% uptime

-- Redundant HVAC system with at least N+1 chiller plant ant N+2 on air handling units
+- Redundant HVAC system with at least N+1 chiller plant and N+1 on-air handling units

 - Cooling efficiencies infrastructure

-- Accommodates 10% growth per year for servers and storage
+- Accommodation of 10% grown per year for servers and storage

 - Space for 90 racks and IT load capacity of 450kW

-McKinstry’s integrated mechanical and electrical teams were provided engineering expertise and skilled field teams, while leveraging their existing knowledge of data center construction.
-BASELAYER was able to provide containerized, modular data center components that offer scalable flexibility and a low initial cost.
-Together, all teams were able to deliver two, identical data centers, while also consolidating data from PSE’s four, existing, active data centers across western Washington.
+McKinstry’s integrated mechanical and electrical teams provided engineering expertise and skilled field teams while leveraging their existing knowledge of data center construction.
+The BASELAYER modular data center was able to provide containerized, modular data center components that offer scalable flexibility and a low initial cost.
+Together, all teams were able to deliver two, identical data centers, while also consolidating data from PSE’s four existing data centers across western Washington.